-Starting on December 15, 2014, tires will have to bear the icon or be equipped with studs and be used in accordance with the Regulation respecting the use of non-skid devices on the tires of certain road vehicles between December 1 and March 15.
+Since December 15, 2014, tires have to bear the icon or be equipped with studs and be used in accordance with the Regulation respecting the use of non-skid devices on the tires of certain road vehicles between December 1 and March 15.

 How many winter tires must be used?

 All the tires on the vehicle must be tires specifically designed for winter driving.

 Are vehicles from outside of Québec affected by this measure?